Key takeaways

 You could also apply for a credit card with an introductory 0% APR to manage expenses without incurring immediate interest charges.
 Be sure to pay the balance in full before the introductory period ends and the interest rate increases dramatically.

-Another option is to take out a credit card cash advance.
-These give you instant access to cash directly from an ATM.
+Another option is to withdraw cash directly from an ATM using your credit card.
+Credit card cash advances give you instant access to money.
 The credit card issuer will charge fees and a higher interest rate that applies immediately for access to funds.
 Credit card cash advances can be helpful if you need extra cash right away and can pay it back fast.

 Peer-to-peer lending